Neira1991/natural-language-processing/README.md

 I am not really good at Python neither at ML, would be really happy to discuss my results with others :)

 ## Week1
-Used GridSearch CV for optimisation on tfidf model.
+Predict tag of Stackoverflow with linear model. (multi-tag) Used GridSearch CV for optimisation on tfidf model.

 F1-score weighted :0.654025